HomeOnMars/projektoOmnijo/teknikajxoj/unuosistemo.md

 Background stories and technical specifications for my upcoming fictional Cities: Skylines 2 city *OmniCentro*.

-Malgarantio
-Disclaimer
+Legal
 -------------------------------------------------------------------------------

+> [!WARNING]
-This is ***a work of fiction***.
+> This is ***a work of fiction***.
-Names, characters, businesses, places, events and incidents are either the products of the author's imagination or used in a fictitious manner.
+> Names, characters, businesses, places, events and incidents
+> are either the products of the author's imagination or used in a fictitious manner.
-Any resemblance to actual persons, living or dead, or actual events is purely coincidental.
+> Any resemblance to actual persons, living or dead, or actual events is purely coincidental.

 This work © 2024 by HomeOnMars is licensed under CC BY-NC-SA 4.0.
 To view a copy of this license, visit <https://creativecommons.org/licenses/by-nc-sa/4.0/>